OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Buddhism.md

 			- The Noble Eightfold Path outlines the path one can take for achieving enlightenment and liberation from suffering (Nirvana).
 			- It is considered one of the core teachings of the Buddha.
 Each of the paths are interconnected, and has no direct order.
 It serves as a guideline for ethical conduct, mental discipline, and wisdom development.
 			- The Eightfold Path is as follows:
-			- **Right Understanding (Samma-ditthi)**: This is an understanding of the Four Noble Truths, the nature of suffering, its causes,  cessation, and the path leading to its cessation. logseq.order-list-type:: number
+			- **Right Understanding (Samma-ditthi)**: This is an understanding of the Four Noble Truths, the nature of suffering, its causes,  cessation, and the path leading to its cessation.
+It also refers to the understanding of impermanence and the interconnectedness of all phenomena.
+			  logseq.order-list-type:: number
+			- logseq.order-list-type:: number
 			- logseq.order-list-type:: number
 		-
 		-